tobiaskortus/covid19-search/web_application/backend/README.md

 getDocumentsFromMongodb = (doc_ids) => {...}
 ```

 As a second result of the ad-hoc search request a set of keyphrases that are relevant in the context of the given search term are processed.
 The query operation for the keyphrases is performed using the ten most relevant documents as determinded by the previously performed ranking using the `getKeyphrasesFromMongodb` function.
-The results containing the selected documents as well as the determined keyphrases are then concatinated into a single object and returned with the http response.
+The results containing the selected documents as well as the determined keyphrases are then concatenated into a single object and returned with the http response.

 ```javascript
 /**